roytang/blog/content/post/2018/11/late-game-review-the-elder-scrolls-v-skyrim/index.md

 My first character was a male Nord named Hunter.
 I actually managed to finish the main quest a bit more than a month after getting the game (fairly fast!).
 I used that first character to complete all the guild quests -- Companions, Mage&#8217;s Guild, Thieves Guild, Dark Brotherhood.
 Afterwards I immersed myself with the open world and toyed around with mods for a bit.
 I played it on and off again for a few years, and buying the DLC expansions (Hearthfire, Dawnguard and Dragonborn) eventually when they were on sale.
 I started a few other runs but never got far.

 In 2016, I started my final run -- the character that I would be able to bring to "achievement completion" including all DLCs.
-This final character was Arche, an Imperial (named after the Tales of Phantasia character).<figure class="wp-block-image">
+This final character was Arche, an Imperial (named after the Tales of Phantasia character).

-![][1]<figcaption>My final armor set was the Deathbrand from the Dragonborn expansion since I was trying to level up Light Armor.</figcaption></figure>
+{{< img src="2 - 0mR5pvs" >}}

 Anyway, I greatly enjoyed this game obviously.
 It&#8217;s been available for a while and been ported to every platform imaginable (it even got a new console release this year!), so there&#8217;s not much point talking about the features and whatnot.
 There are some other things I&#8217;d like to cover though: